NoahSchipper/SchipperStatlines/README.md

 # SchipperStatlines
-An interactive baseball stat project modeled to be like stathead's baseball player and team comparisons.
+An interactive baseball stat project modeled to be like stathead's versus finder.
 Data used in this project is gathered from the Lahman database, pybaseball, Jeff Bagwell data, and retrosheet.